 The relationship between myself and my client is an important part of the way I work.
 I want you to feel safe and relaxed in your session, and with this comes your trust to work through your worries in a deeper and more honest way.
 You are at the centre of the work always.

-People I have worked with in the past have experienced positive changes in their life.
+People I have worked with in the past have experienced positive changes in their lives.

 I have diverse therapeutic experience which allows me to work with many different counselling needs.
 I use an integrative approach which means I will find the best way to work with you so that you get the most out of your counselling experience.

 Working with children and adolescents, I work in a creative, task orientated way and always at their own pace.

 I work from a private and calm space in my garden room.
 I am in central Sevenoaks.
 There is free parking available outside and I am a 15 minute walk from Sevenoaks station.